 Another way to use stem cells:

 Heart stem cells may have the potential to temporarily slow down heart pathology in DMD patients by producing protective growth factors.
 This effect is transient, because the stem cells will die.
 Capricor has conducted a safety trial in DMD patients with heart disease to assess how well local injection of donor heart stem cells into the heart is tolerated.
 The procedure was well tolerated and there was a small decrease in fibrosis observable in hearts from patients in the treated group.
 Furthermore, there was a trend for improved upper limb function suggesting also a protective effect of the stem cells on skeletal muscle.
 Capricor is now conducting a phase 2 trial where patients are treated every 3 months with an intravenous delivery of stem cells or placebo.
 This trial was temporarily placed on hold after two patients developed an acute immune response requiring hospitalization.
 Currently, patients are pretreated with corticosteroids and anti-histamines to reduce the risk of a severe immune response.
-Preliminary analysis again suggests improved upper limb function compared to placebo, although this is based on a very small number of patients (6 vs 6).
+Preliminary analysis again suggests improved upper limb function compared to placebo, although this is based on a very small number of patients (8 treated and 12 placebo).